How far would you go to save an enemy from assassination?

 NOVEMBER 9th, 2300

-“You insist you want nothing in return, but your scanners would gain access to billions of human medical profiles.”
-My dad’s voice rose as he walked to center of the floor and faced Hannaria’s Ambassador.
-“Our only assurance that information won’t be used against us is your word.
+My dad’s voice rose as he walked to center of the debate floor and faced Hannaria’s Ambassador.
+“You insist you want nothing in return, but these scanners could store billions of human medical profiles.
+Our only assurance that this data won’t later be used against us is your word.
 I’m sorry, but how stupid do you think we are?”

 “Yep,” he replied, not bothering to look at me.